Fleet

 What Owners Usually Need This Scope To Solve

-• Durable site and bay delivery for long-term operational use
+• Durable site and bay delivery for long-term fleet operational use on Blackland Prairie clay in the Travis County corridor

-• A contractor that understands fleet movement and maintenance workflows
+• A contractor that understands fleet movement patterns, maintenance workflows, and service bay infrastructure requirements

-• Field decisions tied to owner use instead of abstract completion dates
+• Field decisions tied to fleet use requirements rather than to abstract construction completion milestones

 Local Fit